EVA International: History

 Curator Matt Packer was named Director of EVA in March 2017.
-Packer was previously the Director of CCA Centre For Contemporary Art Derry ~ Londonderry.
+Packer was previously the Director of CCA Centre For Contemporary Art, Derry.

 Changes in name

 The name of the Limerick event has gone through several incarnations, with the original edition being known as the ‘77 Exhibition of Visual Art, Limerick’, the exhibit has variously been known as Exhibition of Visual Art, EVA, and e v + a.
 Following incorporation as a company limited by guarantee in 2012, the organisation has operated under the business name ‘EVA International’.

 Young EVA

 Young EVA is the organisation's flagship education programme.
 Beginning in 1984, this has taken a variety of forms, frequently involving artist-led workshops with school-age groups, often resulting in an exhibition of young participants’ work.

 Platform Commissions

 Platform Commissions is a programme initiative started in 2018 by EVA International that focuses on the commission of works and projects by artists based in Ireland.